osrf/gazebo_tutorials/collide_bitmask/tutorial.md

   - **boxB**: 10
   - **boxC**: 11

-Let's assume that all three boxes are in as simulated world, where **boxA** is directly below **boxB** and **boxC** is directly above boxB.
+Let's assume that all three boxes are in a simulated world, where **boxA** is directly below **boxB** and **boxC** is directly above boxB.
 This creates a stack of boxes with **boxA** on bottom, and **boxC** on top.
 We will also assume that all the boxes are capable of colliding with the ground.